pebblecode/pebble-handbook/hiring-great-talent/creative-technologist/screening-candidates.md

 It’s also important to ask the candidate what questions they have about the company or role and answer them honestly.
 The questions candidates ask will allow us to have a better understanding about the candidates level of interest in the role.

-## Setup Interview & Identify / Brief Panelists
-The process must be inclusive and enhance cohesion in the team.
-It is important that every member of the team is onboard with “the sell” and why we are doing this.

-Panelists should be our most impressive people - they need to be the most discriminating and must impress the interviewee.
+## Panel interviews
+Panel interviews are face to face interviews and involve folks in our senior delivery team.
+Not only do the candidate have to impress us, we too will need impress the candidate too.

+The panel interviews will last just over 2 hours for the candidate and will include 3 - 40 minute sessions with a technology lead, a design lead and a consultancy lead.

 Panels must be briefed on the candidate specification, process, scoring system and why this is such a great opportunity - they must believe!

 On interview day, we will use a bottom up 3 panel system with a Technology Lead, Design Lead, and a Consultancy Lead.